dragonfly-science/dragonfly-website/content/news/2023-02-17-cyclone-gabrielle/content.md

 The data is available for download below.

-**Flood snapshot, February 14, 2023**
+## Flooding snapshot: February 14 2023

-A snapshot of the flooding was taken during Cyclone Gabrielle, using Synthetic aperture radar (SAR) data data from the Sentinel-1 satellite.
-SAR isn’t affected by darkness or cloud cover.
-This enabled the water levels to be captured at 8.07pm on Tuesday 14 February – when the satellite happened to be overhead.
+A snapshot of the flooding was taken during Cyclone Gabrielle, using synthetic aperture radar (SAR) data from the Sentinel-1 satellite.
+SAR is not affected by darkness or cloud cover.
+This enabled the water levels to be captured at 8.07pm on Tuesday 14 February when the satellite happened to be overhead.

 ![Extent of flooding near Napier on Tuesday 14 February at 8.07 pm.
 Flooded areas are coloured blue.](/news/2023-02-17-cyclone-gabrielle/napier-flooding.jpg)